 Impact on Military operations

-The 960-1164MHz band is shared with Military, Civil safety of life users have a stable environment where the military use remains subject to similar aviation safety constraints.
+Civil safety of life users have a stable environment in the band through joint National and International coordination efforts with military users which are subject to similar aviation safety constraints. ]

-Single European Sky ATM Research (SESAR)
+Single European Sky

 to be completed by SESAR

+Within the EU, Single European Sky (SES) legislation, e.g. Commission IRs (EU) 1035-2011 and 1034/2011, is in force and may also have more wide applicability.
+This regulatory regime requires that hazard identification as well as risk assessment and mitigation are systematically conducted for any changes to those parts of the ATM functional system and supporting arrangements within their managerial control by air traffic service providers (ANSPs) before bringing new Air Traffic Management facilities into use or when changes to existing facilities are foreseen; in the present context such changes to be investigated may include changes to the RF environment.

 As the technological pillar of the Single European Sky, SESAR (Single European Sky ATM Research) is one of the key contributors with goals through the delivery and deployment of SESAR Solutions with demonstrated and measurable performance benefits.
 The SESAR performance ambition for 2035 is as follows:

 Efficiency and predictability: up to 6% reduction in flight times and up to 30% reduction in departure delays;